papageo-dev/Multithreaded-Pi-Calculator/README.md

 # General Description

  These are some algorithms, which calculate the value of Pi, in various multithreaded ways.
- They divide the calculation into threads and the final result is the sum of the partial calculation of all the threads.
+ They divide the calculation into threads and the final result is the sum of the partial calculation of each thread.

 # Analysis